');

 About Aberdeen, NC

-Aberdeen is a small community in North Carolina with a population of 8,969 residents.
-The median household income is $72,955 per year, which is above the national average.
-The median age in Aberdeen is 36.1 years.
+Aberdeen is a small town located in North Carolina with a population of 8,969 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $72,955 per year, which is 3% below the national median of $75,149.
+The median age of 36.1 years is close to the US median age of 38.9 years.

 Cost of Living in Aberdeen, NC